 Lectures for high school students

-A series of scientific informative lectures for interested high school students is organized by the HUN-REN Morphodynamics Research Group.
+A series of scientific informative lectures for interested high school students has been organized by the HUN-REN Morphodynamics Research Group.

 • Kocsis Kinga: Ezer tonna márvány, avagy tér-idő utazás Michelangelo kőtömbjeihez (A thousand ton of marble or a time-space travel to the stones of Michelangelo)